 Water & Humidity

-The plant prefers dry, well-drained soil that is either neutral or alkaline, but if you only have slightly acidic soil, don’t fret.
+Silver yucca prefers dry, well-drained soil that is either neutral or alkaline, but if you only have slightly acidic soil, don’t fret.
 It can handle a wide pH range if necessary.
 Sandy soils are best, as yuccas don’t need nutrient richness in their growing media.

 These plants can be propagated via stem cuttings and seeds that result from their fragrant clusters of white flowers.
-However, since they grow slowly, seedlings can take longer to germinate.
+However, since they grow slowly, seedlings take longer to germinate.
 Add the seeds in well-drained soil and place them in a well-lit spot.
 Keep the soil evenly moist until they start growing.